 All About Garden ponds

 There are a great range of water-loving plants to grow under pond conditions such as sedges, grasses, a host of iris and water lilies.
 The wet conditions create the right growing conditions for a range of plants, which are not suitable for growing in the garden borders.
-Check out the helpful step-by-step guide to building a garden pond including advice about shelving and planting pockets so you can set your pond plants to the optimum level in the pond, and contain vigorous plants.
+Check out the helpful step-by-step guide to building a garden pond, including advice about shelving and planting pockets so you can set your pond plants to the optimum level in the pond, and contain vigorous plants.

 And twice I have spotted a Kingfisher.

 You can build a pond in all shapes and sizes to suit your garden and on the next few pages there is a step-by-step guide about How to build a garden pond, information about how to install a Butyl Pond liners .
-In the section on Garden Pond's ideas there is information about how to build a waterfall, a pond jetty and creating your own wildlife pond.
+In the section Garden Pond's ideas, there is information about how to build a waterfall, a pond jetty and creating your own wildlife pond.